-- decide whether to repair your boat or pay you the reasonable cost of repairs or pay you the agreed value that applies under your policy - pay for any other benefits that apply to your policy - pay for any optional covers you have added to your policy for example, we may pay to replace your contents items if you have the option 'Contents cover' - deduct any amounts that apply to your policy and claim for example, excess and unpaid premiums.
+- decide whether to repair your boat or pay you the reasonable cost of repairs or pay you the agreed value that applies under your policy.
+Our choice will have regard to the circumstances of your claim and consider any preference you may have. - pay for any other benefits that apply to your policy - pay for any optional covers you have added to your policy for example, we may pay to replace your contents items if you have the option 'Contents cover' - deduct any amounts that apply to your policy and claim for example, excess and unpaid premiums.